 Develop your critical reading, writing, research and problem-solving skills and become able to identify problems and develop solutions to local, regional and international challenges.

-You can earn a combined bachelor's/master's degree program in International Studies, which allows you to complete a bachelor's degree and a graduate degree in International Studies in five years.
+In addition to a variety of combined degree programs, we offer a combined bachelor’s/master’s degree program in International Studies, which allows you to complete a bachelor’s degree and a graduate degree in International Studies in as few as five years.

 We also offer the 3+3 BA/JD Program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

 You’re also encouraged to develop proficiency in a second language through two years of intensive language study, as well as participate in a study abroad program where your second language is spoken.